 How hard is it to sign up?

-Free and fast.
-Download the app, create an account with email or Google, answer a short questionnaire about what types of tasks you are willing to do, and you are in.
+Onboarding is fast as you down the app, create an account and answer a short questionnaire about what types of tasks you are willing to do.
 Some higher-paying task types require you to complete training modules first, which can take up to an hour and pay nothing.
-Most members find the general task pool accessible from day one.
+They also only pay out via a service called Payoneer, so having an account there too, is a prerequisite to ever getting your money.

 💡 Insider Tip: